 Let’s take a look at some of the most consequential ups and downs of each method so that you can better prepare your marketing strategy for success.

 Explicit opt-in is required.
 This means that marketers are guaranteed an engaged audience who wants to receive more information from the company.

 Text messages are limited to 160 characters.
+You might be asking, how do you write the perfect SMS message for marketing?
 Consumers are more likely to open and read a message if they know it will be short, sweet, and to the point.
 Nobody likes having their time wasted, and SMS messages hardly take up any time at all.

-SMS marketing is not as widely used as email marketing, and this allows businesses to begin conversations in a friendly tone that is more likely to appeal.
+SMS services are not as widely used as email marketing, and this allows businesses to begin conversations in a friendly tone that is more likely to appeal.

-If you send a text message, it is received instantly.
+If you send a text message, it’s received instantly.
 There’s no waiting around for you or your customers.

 And text messages are opened about 98% of the time, far more than any other communication.

 What’s more, no Wi-Fi is needed to send or receive a text.
 That’s one less barrier between you and your consumers.